grompe/BTWTweak/patcher/readme.txt

   small size and to correspond better with eye drop being exclusive to big spiders

+- Allow grinding hellfire and sandstone back to their respective dust/pile form

 v0.8

 - Render sun/moon on short and tiny view distances as it is now